 A prospective applicant must:

 Be a United States citizen or have proper international student credentials.
 Graduate of a state-approved high school or its equivalent.
 Equivalency is based on satisfactory completion of the General Educational Development Test (GED).
-An overall standard score of 50-54 or better in each of the five tests with no individual score being lower than 45 is recommended for a candidate for admission to an Indiana accredited school of professional nursing.
 High school graduates must have a grade point average of “C” or better based on college preparation courses, achieve grades of “C” or better in required high school courses.

 Required high school courses